Books have the power of connecting countries and cultures – as demonstrated by the tie between United States and Japan created by Kinokuniya

 In 1949, Kinokuniya started importing English books and, six years later, opened its first sales office in Osaka, Japan.
 This marked the beginning of the company’s nationwide expansion into the academic institutional market.
-The Kinokuniya Building – which has recently been designated as a Tokyo Historic Building – was established in the district of Shinjuku in 1964.
-The building consists of nine stories and two underground floors.
-Five years later, in 1969, Kinokuniya opened also its first overseas bookstore in San Francisco, California.
+The Kinokuniya Building – which has recently been conferred the designation of Tokyo Historic Building – was established in the district of Shinjuku in 1964, in a nine-story building with two underground floors.
+Five years later, in 1969, Kinokuniya was able to expand its market and create a bridge to the US, opening its first overseas bookstore in San Francisco, California.

-This one remains located inside Japan Center mall at Japantown, the same location of 1969.
-They started off as one of the tenants on the 2nd floor, providing mostly Japanese and Japan related books and merchandise, but, 10 years ago, they expanded the space to include a portion of the 1st floor which eventually became Anime/Manga section with a wide range of Japanese and English Manga, Art books, and Anime merchandise.
-At the entrance, there is also an illustration drawn by Japanese artist, Katsuya Terada, which was live-painted when he visited the store in 2013.
-The 2nd floor is where general English and Japanese books, magazines and gift items are allocated.
+This one remains located inside the Japan Center Mall, in the neighborhood of Japantown – the same location where it was first inaugurated in 1969.
+They started off as one of the tenants on the second floor, providing for the most part Japanese and Japan-related books and merchandise.
+Ten years ago, they decided to expand the space to include a portion of the first floor, which eventually became the Anime&Manga section with a wide range of Japanese and English Manga, Art books, and Anime merchandise.
+At the entrance, there is an illustration by Japanese artist Katsuya Terada, which was painted during a public event when he visited the store in 2013.
+The 2nd floor houses the sections dedicated to English and Japanese books and magazines, as well as the gift shop area.

 Japan Center- Kinokuniya Building